-Make your response professional and levelheaded, avoiding defensiveness or pointing fingers.
-Defuse emotions by publicly acknowledging their feelings.
-Apologize if it’s appropriate.
+Be professional and level headed, and avoid defensive statements and finger pointing.
+Publicly acknowledge customers’ feelings and apologize if it’s appropriate.
 Share the facts, and encourage transparency.
-It’s also smart to give a human response and avoid corporatespeak.
-If you’ve put your foot in your mouth, just admit it.
-Send a message that you recognize what you’ve said is in poor taste and apologize.
-And of course, be sure to fix the problem if there is one.
+It’s also smart to give a human response and stay away from insincere corporate language.
+If you put your foot in your mouth, it’s best to admit it.
+Ultimately, you want to send the message that you recognize what you said is in poor taste and apologize.

 Lowe’s discovered how much of a problem silence can be when they left their Facebook page unattended over an entire weekend.
 While they were out, angry fans left more than 23,000 comments, many of them racist and offensive.
 Later, Lowe’s followed up with a well written response, but the damage was done.